Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives, nor any exclusions or prerequisites.
+No guidance is provided on when to use this tool versus alternatives, or prerequisites like the filter must exist.
+The description simply states the action without context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.